Theodore Debs: Political activism

-His brother Eugene was sentenced to a six month jail term for contempt of court for violating an anti-strike injunction in connection with the sensational Pullman Strike of 1894, serving his sentence in 1895.
+His brother Eugene was sentenced to a six-month jail term for contempt of court for violating an anti-strike injunction in connection with the sensational Pullman Strike of 1894, serving his sentence in 1895.
 A stenographer was hired by the union to assist Debs with correspondence; Theodore remained in Terre Haute.
-Gene emerged from jail a prominent and controversial public figure — a beloved icon and martyr to many.
+Gene emerged from jail a prominent and controversial public figure – a beloved icon and martyr to many.
 The American Railway Union was essentially bankrupted and driven underground by the costly prosecution and jailing of its national leaders and blacklisting of its rank and file members.
 Its effectiveness as a trade union was dramatically attenuated.

 On January 1, 1897, Eugene Debs publicly proclaimed himself a socialist in a statement to the press.
-Later that year, at a convention bringing together the handful of remaining dedicated adherents to the organization, the ARU was terminated and a new organization established in its place — the Social Democracy of America (SDA).
+Later that year, at a convention bringing together the handful of remaining dedicated adherents to the organization, the ARU was terminated and a new organization established in its place – the Social Democracy of America (SDA).

-Life after the death of Eugene Debs

-Death and legacy
+Death

-Theodore Debs died April 13, 1945.
+Debs died at age 80 on April 13, 1945.
 He was buried at Highland Lawn Cemetery in Terre Haute.